hat-open/hat-core/docs/components/monitor.rst

 local state to the master and keeps notifying the master about any change in its local state while the connection is active.
 The master gathers all local states and generates its global state which it then transmits to all its slaves and keeps notifying them of any change.
+Global state contains all component informations received from local states except for those where component's name or group are not set.
 Master also identifies each Monitor Server with unique monitor identifier (`mid`) which is provided to slave together with global state.
 It is important to note that only master Monitor Server calculates blessing token state for each component.